Evaluation of the Digestive Gland in Disease and Health from the Common Cuttlefish (Sepia officinalis)

 Occasionally outbreaks occur of unexpected deaths in captive and laboratory reared cuttlefish.
-From a review of tissues over the past 10 yr from the National Resources Center for cephalopods the digestive gland was a useful organ to evaluate gross and histologic lesions.
+From a review of tissues over the past 10 years from the National Resources Center for Cephalopods the digestive gland was a useful organ to evaluate gross and histologic lesions.
 Findings from these tissues helped in making management decisions about colony animals.

 The digestive gland (also known as the midgut gland or hepatopancreas) is the largest gland of the cephalopod body.
 The gland has many functions of which some are not completely understood.
 The known functions include synthesis and secretion of digestive enzymes; resorption and metabolism of nutrients; synthesis and storage of lipids, glycogen, pigments, vitamins, and protein bound Fe, Cu, Ca, and non-physiologic metals.1 The gland is also responsible for excretion and rejection of waste products from digestion and cellular metabolism.
 The digestive gland is paired; having a capsule composed of collagenous and muscle fibers which encloses tubular structures.
 The two types of cells that are within the tubular structure are basal cells and digestive cells.
 Basal cells have a pyramid-like form and are attached to a thick basal lamina that borders the blood sinus.
 Digestive cells are also attached to the basal lamina, but their microvillar border contacts the lumen of the tubules.
 Digestive cells are columnar in shape.